How Many Protons Does Hg Have

 Conclusion

-In summary, mercury (Hg) has 80 protons in its nucleus, which defines its atomic number and its identity as an element.
+To keep it short, mercury (Hg) has 80 protons in its nucleus, which defines its atomic number and its identity as an element.
 This proton count is fundamental to understanding mercury's electronic configuration, chemical properties, and physical characteristics.
 While mercury has several isotopes with varying numbers of neutrons, the number of protons remains constant at 80.
 Understanding the atomic structure of mercury, including its proton count, is essential for comprehending its behavior in various chemical and physical processes.